 Are you a student?
 Professionals, who are still on the go?
 Dietary restrictions?
 Seniors with reduced mobility?
 Complexes of offices?

 Take a poll of your target groups.
 Talk to people in your neighborhood and on the sidewalks.
-If there are already a number of 5-star-rated curry restaurants in your area that deliver, it may not be a good idea, and try to compete.
+If there are already several 5-star-rated curry restaurants in your area that deliver, it may not be a good idea, and try to compete.

 However, if you know there is a shortage of ethnic food or there is no definite winner for Late Night Burrito King, you might be the next to take the throne.